I. General Provisions

 1. Scope of Application

-1.1 The general conditions of purchase and commissioning of Borgward Group AG (here-inafter “Borgward”) apply to all contracts on the purchase of goods or the commission-ing of works and services.
+1.1 The general conditions of purchase and commissioning of Borgward Group GmbH (here-inafter “Borgward”) apply to all contracts on the purchase of goods or the commission-ing of works and services.
 Borgward does not accept deviating or contrary conditions of the contractor or supplier (hereinafter generally referred to as “Contractor”), unless Borgward would have expressly agreed to such terms in writing.
 The conditions below shall also apply if Borgward accepts the supply or service without reservation in the knowledge of the Contractor’s contrary conditions or conditions deviating herefrom.

 1.2 The conditions below shall only apply vis-à-vis entrepreneurs within the meaning of section 14 German Civil Code, legal entities under public law and special funds under public law.